 When you discharge a lead-acid battery for too long, it also loses some of its ability to accept a charge, reducing its capacity.
 This damage is because the lead sulfate crystallizes and will no longer dissolve.

-When discharging at a high rate for large appliances, lead-acid batteries suffer from the Pukert effect.
-The Pukert effect is a phenomenon that causes the battery to produce less energy before the voltage drops when discharging at high loads than lower loads.
+When discharging at a high rate for large appliances, lead-acid batteries suffer from the Peukert effect.
+The Peukert effect is a phenomenon that causes the battery to produce less energy before the voltage drops when discharging at high loads than lower loads.
 This means that you do not get the all energy from the battery you put in.
 Heat and chemical losses waste the energy.

 Overcharging can also cause “gassing.”
 The battery will release hydrogen, oxygen, and hydrogen sulfide.
 This is a highly flammable combination and can lead to explosions in some cases as well.
 If you ever smell rotten eggs coming from a lead-acid battery, vent the area and disconnect it immediately.